 The Nexus profile presents the required

 Allow headers.
-If the resources offers no state data, it will return
+If the resources offers state data, it must include the

 A client can fetch the Nexus’ state with a

 GET request.
-The state information is in the payload.
-If the resource has no state, it will return
+The state information is in the body.

 HTTP/1.1 Semantics and Content: RFC 7231